aerosimo/errorhospitalsystem/README.md

 ## Detailed Explanation of Components

-### 1. **Luhn Algorithm** (Core Logic)
+### 1. **Error Hospital** (Core Logic)

-Located in `com/aerosimo/ominet/core/ErrorHospital.java`, this class implements the Error Hospital algorithm, a simple java class that record new instances and can fetch the existing records based on user specified parameters
+Located in `com/aerosimo/ominet/dao/ErrorHospital.java`, this class implements the Error Hospital algorithm, a simple java class that record new instances and can fetch the existing records based on user specified parameters

 ### 2. **SOAP Web Service** (JAX-WS)